pip-services/pip-services-docs/content/en/python/components/count/icounters.md

 Important points

-- The performance counters measure how code is performing; that is, how fast or slow, how many transactions performed, how many objects are stored, what was the latest transaction time and so on.
+- The performance counters measure how code is performing; that is, how fast or slow is, how many transactions were performed, how many objects were stored, what was the latest transaction time and so on.
 - They are critical to monitor and improve performance, scalability and reliability of code in production.

 ### Instance methods